speakclouder/speakclouder.github.io/_posts/2023-01-22-dumping-rds-credents-into-env.md

 }));
 ```

-We now have a .env file full of juicy secrets, ready to be consumed by our application.
+We now have a .env file full of juicy secrets, ready to be consumed by our application